NathanHM/maedras-vault/content/Sessions/Session 07 08.md

 - Mr. White's granddaughter recalls being given sweet tea and told to pass a test by [[The Sashed Paladins|paladins]]
 - She then woke up in a graveyard some four weeks ago with no memory of what happened next
 - [[Jorvak]] orders new boots that will be ready in three days
-- As night approaches, the party returns to the [[House de Beauvoir|de Beauvoir house]] to prepare for the ghost
+- As night approaches, the party returns to the [[Stormhaven#House de Beauvoir|de Beauvoir house]] to prepare for the ghost
 - The children are placed in the red sitting room, surrounded by salt circles
-- [[Nonna]]'s ghost appears and the party traps her in a salt circle and convinces her to talk
+- Nonna's ghost appears and the party traps her in a salt circle and convinces her to talk
 - She agrees to leave and not possess the children if [[Lady Bly]] is brought to justice
-- The party sends a letter to High Lady Dawn and [[Sheriff Francois]] requesting help
+- The party sends a letter to High Lady Dawn and Sheriff Francois requesting help
 - Sheriff Francois agrees to wait until morning so the party can get paid by Lady Bly
 - After resting, the party receives 25 gold from Lady Bly
 - As Max cuffs Lady Bly, a card appears revealing another important location
 - Lady Bly is arrested and the party begins searching for the Lord of the House.
 - The party investigates her suspected office above the butchers
 - Gilbert plays music while Max picks the lock unnoticed
-- Inside, the party finds a coded ledger and a hollowed book disguised as a book about [[Worship of Virelya (Quvard)|Qavrud religion]]
+- Inside, the party finds a coded ledger and a hollowed book disguised as a book about [[Worship of Virelya|Qavrud religion]]
-- The hidden book is actually about [[Worship of The Eternal Vine (Alithi)|Alithi religions]]
+- The hidden book is actually about [[The Eternal Vine|Alithi religions]]
 - Initial entries show trade deals for Qavrud plants in exchange for hides
 - Further investigation reveals code in bastardised old Qavrudian with symbols for [[Lavender]], trade, mystery, and death
 - The party presents the documents to the Sheriff and receive 20sp each